RupyberStudios/RupyberStudiosCodingStandard/Java.md

 - Must be named using `PascalCase`
 - A class should be `abstract` if it should not be instantiated
-- Classes that, for example, extend a Minecraft class like `FernBlock` to make it constructor public should be named `ModFernBlock`
+- Classes that, for example, extend a Minecraft class like `FernBlock` to make its constructor public should be named `ModFernBlock`

 ## Fields